-A business at its beginnings needs to take care of a lot of things, but the one, most important thing on the radar is money.
+A business at its beginning needs to take care of a lot of things, but the one, most important thing on the radar is money.
 Buying or renting an office space might not be a good idea when you have your old uncle’s garage you can use for free and accommodate 5 work buddies to start with.

 A home address and a garage door for a commercial building façade might not play well on the whole “first impression” thing.
-This is why you should really consider your business’s official commercial address very careful and take into consideration all the pros and cons of the numerous solutions on the market.
+This is why you should consider your business’s official commercial address very carefully and take into consideration all the pros and cons of the numerous solutions on the market.
 We’ve already done that for you in this article and the conclusion is this: a carefully-chosen virtual mailbox address is the best solution for beginner to middle businesses.

 A virtual mailbox will offer you a cost-effective and convenient solution to level up your business image and will also help with all the legal documents and registrations required by the law.

-Furthermore, a virtual mailbox with a commercial street address is the best way to protect your privacy, not let your personal home address be public and draw a straight line between work and personal life.
+Furthermore, a virtual mailbox with a commercial street address is the best way to protect your privacy, not let your home address be public, and draw a straight line between work and personal life.
 This balance is fragile and should not be played with, as we all know from experience.